CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/IND.2.3 Sensors and actuators.md

 ### 2 1 Insufficient security requirements for procurement

-Due to a lack of awareness of the risks and cost reasons, procurement often does not take into account information security.
+Due to a lack of awareness of the risks and cost reasons, information security is often not taken into account in procurement.
 As a result, sensors can sometimes contain serious weaknesses that can only be remedied with great difficulty later on.

 Sensors for ICS components in industrial environments are often exposed to special conditions that may affect safe operation.
 Examples include extreme heat, cold, moisture, dust, vibration or corrosive or corrosive atmospheres.
 Frequently, several factors occur simultaneously.
 Such adverse environmental effects can cause the sensors of ICS components to wear faster and fail earlier or measure erroneous values.

 3 requirements
 ---------------

 The following are specific requirements for the sensors area.
 Basically, the ICS Information Security Officer (ICS-ISB) is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the defined security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
-These are then listed explicitly in square brackets in the heading of the respective requirements.### 3.1 Basic requirements
+These are then listed explicitly in square brackets in the heading of the respective requirements.
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority: